tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-file-lister.md

 	// get all the file names in the current directory
 	$dir = scandir("./"); // $dir is an array

+	// this code calls the myFilter() function once for each element in the array
-	// get rid of the file names we are not interest in
+	// and gets rid of the file names we are not interested in
 	$dir = array_filter($dir,"myFilter");

 	// loop through array and create the HTML